Questions fréquemment posées sur les services aux sourds et aux handicapés

 Puis-je obtenir une vignette ADA lors du retrait des badges le mardi ?

-Yes, ADA stickers are available in Lobby A. You can also pick up your own attendee badge(s) in Lobby A on Tuesday, instead of going to the Sails Pavilion, but no other Deaf and Disabled Services will be available until Wednesday.
+Yes, ADA stickers are available in Lobby A. You can also pick up your own badge(s) in Lobby A on Tuesday, instead of going to the Sails Pavilion, but no other Deaf or Disabled Services will be available until Wednesday.

 Je me suis cassé la cheville et je vais utiliser un scooter des genoux.
 Puis-je obtenir une vignette ADA pour participer aux programmes et mes amis pourront-ils s'asseoir avec moi ?